 Share this article

-Increasing access to affordable health insurance coverage improves the wellbeing of our state and ensures every North Carolinian can reach their full potential.
+Increasing access to affordable health insurance coverage improves the wellbeing of our state and ensures North Carolinian’s have access to the affordable healthcare they deserve.

 The North Carolina General Assembly has the opportunity to include Medicaid expansion in this year’s state budget.
 With additional federal funds available and a large state surplus, covering more North Carolinians is a common sense, bipartisan approach to increase insurance access for hardworking individuals in our state.